 A separate reform of the country’s voting system — which is widely blamed for making Italy so difficult to govern — is still up in the air.

-Representatives of Renzi’s Partito Democratico are due to meet with members of the anti-establishment Five Star Movement next week to discuss an overhaul.
-The group had earlier refused to take part in discussions.
+Representatives of Renzi’s Democratic Party are due to meet with members of the anti-establishment Five Star Movement next week to discuss an overhaul.
+The group earlier refused to take part in discussions.

-Nuovo Centrodestra, led by interior minister Angelino Alfano, split from Berlusconi’s Forza Italia last year when the latter left the government.
+Nuovo Centrodestra, led by Interior Minister Angelino Alfano, split from Berlusconi’s Forza Italia last year when the latter left the government.